voxel51/fiftyone-teams-app-deploy/helm/README.md

 ## Installation Considerations

-`FIFTYONE_DATABASE_ADMIN` is set to `false` by default.
-This is in order to make sure that upgrades do not break existing client installs.
-- If you are performing a new install, consider setting `appSettings.env.FIFTYONE_DATABASE_ADMIN` to `true`
+`FIFTYONE_DATABASE_ADMIN` is set to `true` by default for FiftyOne Teams v1.1.0 upgrades and installations.
+This is because FiftyOne Teams v1.1.0 is not backwards compatible with previous versions of the FiftyOne Teams database schema.

 - If you are performing an upgrade, please review our [Upgrade Process Recommendations](#upgrade-process-recommendations)

 You can find an example, minimal, `values.yaml` [here](https://github.com/voxel51/fiftyone-teams-app-deploy/blob/main/helm/values.yaml).